Error8516/Tools-AS/README.md

 # Tools-AS

-What is tools-AS?
+What is Tools-AS?

-It is a tool for collecting information from websites that is written in Python language.
-This tool is used in later updates....
+This site is used to collect information from websites
 # Options
 Admin page finder/
 Dns lookup/